hyorkim11/hyorkim11.github.io/_pages/portfolio.md

 # Works

-A collection of my UX/UI design projects and case studies
+A collection of my case studies and various projects

----

 <table width="100%" cellspacing="16">
   <tr>